Towards Efficient and Secure Cloud-Assisted Autonomous Systems: A Review of Architectures, Algorithms, Security, and Deployment Challenges: Acknowledgments

 \section{Acknowledgments}

-This work was supported in part by the National Natural Science Foundation of China for International Young Scientists under Grant No. W2533176, in part by the National Natural Science Foundation of China under Grant 61836001 and in part by the Open Foundation of Key Laboratory of Autonomous Systems and Networked Control (South China University of Technology), Ministry of Education under Grant 2024A02.
+This work was supported in part by the Beijing Natural Science Foundation Haidian Original Innovation Joint Fund Project under Grant L252035, in part by the National Natural Science Foundation of China under Grant U25A20460, in part by the National Natural Science Foundation of China for International Young Scientists under Grant W2533176, in part by the Beijing Natural Science Foundation under Grant IS25064, in part by the Joint Fund Project of Shandong Provincial Natural Science Foundation under Grant ZR2025LZH001, in part by the Henan Provincial Talent Program under Grant 264000510006 and in part by the Henan Postdoctoral Foundation under Grant HN2026058.